boba2fett/GitAndJira/README.md

 # BranchJira

-Copies the right branch Name into your Clipboard
+Copies the right branch Name or a suitable begin of a Commit Message into your Clipboard

-install web-ext and then to build:
+## Build

+`npm install -g web-ext`
-web-ext build --overwrite-dest
+`web-ext build --overwrite-dest`

+## Install

-This is not signed so to install in firefox you need to change the value of
+This is currently not signed, so to install in firefox you need a "blueisch" Firefox.

-xpinstall.signatures.required

-in

-about:config
+Additional you need to change the value of `xpinstall.signatures.required` in `about:config` to `false`.
+Just drag the zip located under web-ext-artifackts into `about:addons`.